malcolmjohn123/jobusa_etl/README.md

 - Vendor Lock-In: Once an organization heavily invests in AWS services, transitioning to another cloud provider can be complex and costly

 ### Improvements
-One thing we can add into above projects is to setup data dashboaord using BI tools like Looker, Metabase etc. to visualize the produced insights.
+One thing we can add into above project is to setup data dashboaord using BI tools like Looker, Metabase etc. to visualize the produced insights.
 And for more business value we can extract data related to jobs from other sources also.